 How Bankrate credit card reviews are scored

-Balance transfer: Reviewers consider the length of the introductory 0 percent interest period relative to other cards in this category and the fee issuers charge to transfer a balance.
-Standard and penalty APRs are factors in the scoring, as well.
-The best cards in this category are the ones that offer the potential to save consumers the most money.
+Balance transfer: Reviewers consider the length of the introductory 0 percent interest period relative to other cards in this category, as well as any balance transfer fee.
+Standard and penalty APRs are factors in balance transfer card scoring, as well.
+The best cards in this category have the longest introductory periods and lowest fees, offering consumers the most potential savings.

-Business: Rewards value and the standard APR are the dominant variables for this category.
-Reviewers rate them equally as business owners may use this type of card for two very different purposes: To earn maximum rewards on business expenses or to effectively manage cash flow.
-We also consider sign-up bonuses in determining a final score.
+Business: Rewards value and standard APR are the dominant variables for this category.
+Reviewers are mindful that business owners may use this type of card for two very different purposes: to earn maximum rewards on business expenses or to effectively manage cash flow.
+We also consider sign-up bonuses/welcome offers in determining a final score.